freenas/freenas-docs/userguide/virtualmachines.rst

 Setting :guilabel:`Port` to *0* automatically assigns a port when the VM is started.
 If a fixed, preferred port number is needed, enter it here.

-Set :guilabel:`Delay VM Boot until VNC Connects` to wait for the VNC client to connect before starting the VM.
+Set :guilabel:`Delay VM Boot until VNC Connects` to wait to start VM until VNC client connects.

 :guilabel:`Resolution` sets the default screen resolution used for the VNC session.